 Section 1 - How the COGS feature works

-Link My Books imports your Amazon settlements as they become available inside Amazon.
-We also import your order list.
-By combining both of these reports we can then generate a list of all the products you sold during any given settlement.
+Link My Books imports your Amazon and eBay settlements as they become available.
+With COGS tracking turned on we also generate a list of all the products you sold as part of each settlement.

 We then take your landed product costs (which you input - more on that in the next step) and use those to calculate the total value of all of the units sold during a given settlement - your cost of goods sold.

 Let's break down the lines of the above bill for clarity.